-A comparison of methods (5)-(10) is given in Figure 2.
-Note that method (10) is likely to be a good choice because it can achieve a high ML accuracy with low human cost and low machine cost.
+A comparison of methods (5)-(8) is given in Figure 2.
+Note that method (7) is the best solution because it can achieve a high ML accuracy with low human cost and low machine cost.

 Contributions We make the following contributions.